COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

    triple-double-quote is used
 6. Otherwise, semicolon delimiters are used
 7. Where necessary, the text-prefix protocol character is `<text prefix>`
-8. Multi-line text fields should contain at least `<text prefix>` spaces at the beginning of each new line.
+8. Multi-line text fields should contain at least `<text indent>` spaces at the beginning of each new line.
 Tab characters must not be used for this purpose.
 9. No tab characters may appear in data values.
 Where they appear, they should be transformed to `<tab size>` spaces.